 That’s why it’s vital for teens to enroll in treatment programs that are made just for them.
 And there are certain things that teen programs simply must have.

-Ohio University students take a look at addiction and the heroin epidemic in Southeast Ohio.
-This article is the first in their series of stories chronicling the situation and what steps are being taken to combat it.
+Ohio University students took a look at addiction and the heroin epidemic in Southeast Ohio.
+The article using the button link below is the first in their series of stories chronicling the situation and what steps are being taken to combat it.